Hoist and Winch Operators operate or tend hoists or winches to lift and pull loads using power-operated cable equipment.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Hoist and Winch Operators job description, Hoist and Winch Operators salary, Hoist and Winch Operators information, what is the job of a Hoist and Winch Operator like, pros and cons about Hoist and Winch Operators, colleges and universities for Hoist and Winch Operators, is Hoist and Winch Operators the right career for me, Easy careers to get into, careers in Transportation
+Hoist and Winch Operators job description, Hoist and Winch Operators salary, Hoist and Winch Operators information, what is the job of a Hoist and Winch Operator like, pros and cons about Hoist and Winch Operators, colleges and universities for Hoist and Winch Operators, is Hoist and Winch Operators the right career for me, careers in Transportation